msupply-foundation/conforma-server/documentation/Data-View.md

 ```

 Note the different types of data returned and the formatting instructions.
 Also, the "orgs" field has a complex value and is not just a simple field from the "user" table (hence `isBasicField: false`).
 More on this below.

+As with the [Table](#data-viewsdataviewcodequeries-post) request, the query parameter `raw=true` can be added and the returned value will just contain the single data entity with no display definitions.

 ## Configuration